d13r/laravel-breadcrumbs/README.md

  Technical Support
 --------------------------------------------------------------------------------

-Sorry, no technical support is available – try [Stack Overflow](https://stackoverflow.com/search?q=laravel+breadcrumbs) if you can't get it working in your application.
+Sorry, **I don't offer free technical support** for my open source packages.
+If you can't get Laravel Breadcrumbs working in your application, I suggest you try posting a question on [Stack Overflow](https://stackoverflow.com/search?q=laravel+breadcrumbs).
+For paid support / consultancy please [email me](https://davejamesmiller.com/contact).

  Bug Reports
 --------------------------------------------------------------------------------

-**I don't guarantee to fix any bugs.** Don't be afraid to go into the Laravel Breadcrumbs code (`vendor/davejamesmiller/laravel-breadcrumbs/src/`) and use `var_dump()` (or `dd()` or `print_r()`) to see what's happening and fix your own problems!
+Please note this is free software so **I don't guarantee to fix any bugs** – I will investigate if/when I have the time and motivation to do so.
+Don't be afraid to go into the Laravel Breadcrumbs code (`vendor/davejamesmiller/laravel-breadcrumbs/src/`), use `var_dump()` to see what's happening and fix your own problems!
+For paid support / consultancy please [email me](https://davejamesmiller.com/contact).

  Contributing
 --------------------------------------------------------------------------------

-**Bug fixs:** Please add a failing unit test, fix it and open a [pull request](https://github.com/davejamesmiller/laravel-breadcrumbs/pulls).
+**Bug fixes:** Please fix it and open a [pull request](https://github.com/davejamesmiller/laravel-breadcrumbs/pulls).
+Bonus points if you add a unit test to make sure it doesn't happen again!

-**New features:** Please open an [issue](https://github.com/davejamesmiller/laravel-breadcrumbs/issues) to discuss the idea first.
-Only high value features with a clear use case and well-considered API will be accepted.
-Any new features must be documented and include unit tests.
+**New features:** Only high value features with a clear use case and well-considered API will be accepted.
+They must be documented and include unit tests.
+I suggest you open an [issue](https://github.com/davejamesmiller/laravel-breadcrumbs/issues) to discuss the idea first.

-**Documentation:** Please [edit this file](https://github.com/davejamesmiller/laravel-breadcrumbs/edit/master/README.md) and make a pull request.
+**Documentation:** If you think the documentation can be improved in any way, please do [edit this file](https://github.com/davejamesmiller/laravel-breadcrumbs/edit/master/README.md) and make a pull request.

 ### Developing inside a real application